matheusazzi/front-start/README.md

 Front Start
 ================

-This is my front start for projects.
+[DEPRECATED] This is my front start for projects.

 ## Features